Did Megalithic Sites in Turkey and Peru Share the Same Architects?

 The Rosetta Stone of South America

 Top: Gobekli Tepe relief.
-Bottom: Cutimbo, Peru.
+Bottom: Relief at Cutimbo, Peru.
+(Author provided)

 Top left: Serpent carving from Nevali Cori.
 Bottom Left: Serpents at Gobekli Tepe.
 Top Right: Sillustani, Peru.
 Middle right: Cutimbo, Peru.
 Bottom Right: Cuzco, Peru with the author.
+(Author provided)

 Top image: Top left: Cuzco, Peru.
 Top right: Western Italy.
 Bottom left: Alaca Hoyuk, Turkey.
 Bottom right: Casing stones on pyramid on Giza plateau.